Giselle: Development

 In an 1841 news article announcing the first performance of Giselle, Théophile Gautier recorded his part in the creation of the ballet.
 He had read Heinrich Heine's description of the Wilis in De l'Allemagne and thought these evil spirits would make a "pretty ballet".
-He planned their story for Act II and settled upon a verse by Victor Hugo called "Fantômes" to provide the inspiration for Act I. This verse is about a beautiful 15-year-old Spanish girl who loves to dance.
+He planned their story for act 2 and settled upon a verse by Victor Hugo called "Fantômes" to provide the inspiration for act 1.
+This verse is about a beautiful 15-year-old Spanish girl who loves to dance.
 She becomes too warm at a ball and dies of a chill in the cool morning.

 Heine's prose passage in De l'Allemagne tells of supernatural young women called the Wilis.
 They have died before their wedding day and rise from their graves in the middle of the night to dance.
 Any young man who crosses their path is forced to dance to his death.
 In another book, the Wilis are said to be jilted young women who have died and become vampires.
 This is assumed to be the reason that they hate men.

 Gautier thought Heine's Wilis and Hugo's fifteen-year-old Spanish girl would make a good ballet story.
 His first idea was to present an empty ballroom glittering with crystal and candlelight.
 The Wilis would cast a spell over the floor.
 Giselle and other dancers would enter and whirl through the room, unable to resist the spell to keep them dancing.
 Giselle would try to keep her lover from partnering other girls.
 The Queen of the Wilis would enter, lay her cold hand on Giselle's heart and the girl would drop dead.

 Gautier was not satisfied with this story.
 It was basically a succession of dances with one moment of drama at its end.
 He had no experience writing ballet scenarios so he called upon Vernoy de St. Georges, a man who had written many ballet librettos.
 St. Georges liked Gautier's basic idea of the frail young girl and the Wilis.
 He wrote the story of Giselle as it is known today in three days, and sent it to Léon Pillet, the director of the Paris Opéra.
 Pillet needed a good story to introduce Grisi to the Paris public.
 He found that story in Giselle.
 Grisi liked it as much as Pillet did, so Giselle was put into production at once.